MadAppGang/update_by_path/README.md

 Update by path
 ===
 This function allows you to update fields of your object any level deep without mutating the original object.
+The reason this is awesome is because of simple string-based query language, that allowes you to reach deep values, even inside arrays.

 ### Features
-- update a field of an object any level deep by using a shorthand path string;
+- update a field of an object any level deep by using a simple path string;
+- reach to deep values of array elements using a string query;
-- insert new values any level deep using the shorthand path string (not existing path nodes will be created automatically);
+- insert new values any level deep (not existing path nodes will be created automatically);
-- overwrite fields, if they already exist;
+- override fields, if they already exist;

 ### Installation
 `npm install --save update-by-path`